soheybDeveloper/Gestion-de-distribution-Techno/README.md

 ## Installation
 To set up the environment, follow these steps:

-1. **Requirements**: Ensure an Apache environment (e.g., XAMPP, WAMP, MAMP) and MySQL server are installed on localhost.
+1. **Requirements**: Ensurecto setup an Apache environment (e.g., XAMPP, WAMP, MAMP) and MySQL server is installed.
 2. **Database Setup**:
    - Import the database named `Proj\DATABASE\pfc.sql` from the Database path.
 (Provide the path)